Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 I/O in Python as well as .ini files in general, so getting this to work was a huge deal for me!

 The base of the game wasn't anything much.
-I used an object-oriented approach to designing this game, as well as for ease of future updates and easy debugging.
+I used an object-oriented approach to design this game, as well as for ease of future updates and easy debugging.
 If you want to learn more about how I designed this game, I will be releasing more details soon!